That dollar amount results from a 14.9% increase from $1.86 billion four years earlier for 2021.

 South Dakota’s Major Trade Partners”

-South Dakota’s top trade partners in North America (Canada and Mexico) bought over three-fifths (64.4%) of the overall value of exported goods from the Mount Rushmore State.
+South Dakota’s top trade partners in North America (Canada and Mexico) bought almost two-thirds (65.3%) of the overall value of exported goods from the Mount Rushmore State.

-In contrast, importers in leading Asian countries (South Korea, mainland China, Japan and Taiwan) accounted for 17.9% of South Dakota’s export sales in 2022.
+In contrast, importers in leading Asian countries (mainland China, Japan and South Korea) accounted for 12.7% of South Dakota’s export sales in 2024.

 South Dakotan Export Companies